🚀

 Traditional tokenization (splitting by whitespace) has two major flaws:

 1. Vocabulary Size: Every unique word needs its own ID.
-This lead to massive vocabularies.
+This leads to massive vocabularies.

 2. Out-of-Vocabulary (OOV): If the model sees a word it wasn't trained on (e.g., "liker"), it fails.